Yankees need Tanaka, Chapman to pitch like they're paid

 The Yankees' 6-5 road trip was a success because they stayed within striking distance of the Red Sox for first place in the East (they're just one game back in the loss column), while maintaining their hold atop the wild-card standings.
 Meanwhile, GM Brian Cashman added Todd Frazier to the infield and Tommy Kahnle and David Robertson to the bullpen.

 The additions of Kahnle and Robertson give manager Joe Girardi what should be a fearsome bullpen.
-There was a need to reinforce the relief corps, because, besides Tyler Clippard's ineffectiveness, their should-be ace starter, Masahiro Tanaka, and their should-be lights-out closer, Aroldis Chapman, haven't looked right.
+There was a need to reinforce the relief corps, because, besides Tyler Clippard's ineffectiveness, their should-be ace starter (Masahiro Tanaka) and their should-be lights-out closer (Aroldis Chapman) haven't looked right.

 Though the Yankees might as well go all in on 2017 and add another starter, what they really need, with the deadline just a week away, is for Tanaka and Chapman to be who they were supposed to be.

-If you look at the remaining 65 games for the Yankees, they need to play a little better than their current .526 winning percentage.
+If you look at their remaining 65 games, the Yankees need to play a little better than their current .526 winning percentage.
 They are 51-46, which puts them on pace for 85 wins.
 With the American League lacking an abundance of top-flight teams, that might be enough to win a wild card.
 Still, the division should be the goal, and, if the Yankees are going to get there, Tanaka and Chapman need to be leaders.

 Tanaka continues to be an issue after his awful first half.
 He's 7-9 with 5.37 ERA.
 The Yankees have lost 11 of his 20 starts.
 Last year, when he finished 14-4, the Yankees were 23-8 in his starts.
 This is an incredible swing.